Nostra aetate: Cardinal Cicognani's "middle path" revision

-A report was “leaked” to The New York Times on 12 June 1964 reporting that the deicide issue had been cut out of the document.
+A report was leaked to The New York Times on 12 June 1964 reporting that the deicide issue had been cut out of the document.
 Whole sections of the confidential document turned up in the New York Herald Tribune.
-According to Edward Kaplan, the author of Spiritual Radical: Abraham Joshua Heschel in America, 1940-1972, the AJC had secured a secret “mole” or "double-agent" within Bea's Secretariat, an eccentric Jesuit priest, Malachi Martin.
+According to Edward Kaplan, the author of Spiritual Radical: Abraham Joshua Heschel in America, 1940–1972, the AJC had secured a secret “mole” or "double-agent" within Bea's Secretariat, an eccentric Jesuit priest, Malachi Martin.
 As part of his activities, Martin leaked pieces of confidential information about the progress of draft documents to the AJC and the New York media (in particular The New York Times, the New York Herald Tribune and Time Magazine) under the name “Pushkin”.
 Shuster referred to Martin in reports as "Heschel's young friend".
 In May 1964, an insider “tell-all account” about the council was published as "The Pilgrim", under the pseudonym of "Michael Serafian".
-This work was published by Malachi Martin, at the behest of Abraham Joshua Heschel, through Roger Straus’ Farrar, Straus and Giroux.
+This work was released by Malachi Martin, at the behest of Abraham Joshua Heschel, through Roger Straus’ Farrar, Straus and Giroux publishing company.
 Disparaging to Christianity, it claimed “no one conscious of what has made modern Europe can deny that the pyres and the crematoria, the mephitic smoke and stench of the extermination camps in Nazi Germany, were, if not the logical conclusion, at least one extremist consequence of the normal Christian attitude to the Jews.”
 Around this time, Msgr George G. Higgins arranged an audience with Paul VI for Arthur Goldberg, the United States Ambassador to the United Nations.
 And then Cardinal Cushing arranged a meeting between Paul VI and Shuster, with Heschel also present.
-The Pope and Heschel clashed as the latter demanded the topics rejecting the decide charge and blood guilt be reinserted and forbidding all Christian proselytising to Jews, to which Paul VI would not agree.
+The Pope and Heschel clashed as the latter demanded the topics rejecting the deicide charge and blood guilt be reinserted and forbidding all Christian proselytising to Jews, to which Paul VI would not agree.
 Shuster somewhat embarrassed, spoke to Paul VI more diplomatically in French to cut Heschel out (as a secular man, Shuster was less concerned about the proselytising issue).
 Like Jules Isaac before him, Heschel invoked the Holocaust, in an article from September 1964 he wrote, "I am ready to go to Auschwitz any time, if faced with the alternative of conversion or death."